 Eat more dietary fiber food

-Get rid of the night snack habit
+Get rid of supper routine

-Go to bed early and get up early.
-Don't stay up late
+Go to bed early and get up early, don't stay up late

-Try to eat less fried and roasted food
+Eat less fried and roasted foods.

 It is a nutritional supplement and cannot replace drugs.